rotembcohen/haaretzpass/README.md

 This code has no malware or any data collecting sh*t.

-This has started as a modification of the chrome extenstion User-Agent Switcher (available on https://chrome.google.com/webstore/detail/user-agent-switcher/lkmofgnohbedopheiphabfhfjgkhfcgf?hl=en ) but almost none of its code remains.
+This has started as a modification of the chrome extenstion [User-Agent Switcher](https://chrome.google.com/webstore/detail/user-agent-switcher/lkmofgnohbedopheiphabfhfjgkhfcgf?hl=en) but almost none of its code remains.